Average Cost: Balancing Expenses for Sustainable Operations and Growth

 Optimizing Operations with Average Cost

-One of the key benefits of understanding average cost is the ability to optimize operations.
+One of the key benefits of understanding average cost is the ability to operations.
 By analyzing the average cost per unit of output, businesses can identify areas where costs can be reduced without sacrificing quality.
 Let's look at a real-world example to illustrate this point.

 In the early 20th century, Henry Ford revolutionized the automobile industry by implementing the assembly line production method at his factories.
 By breaking down the production process into smaller, specialized tasks, Ford was able to significantly reduce the average cost of producing each car.
 This efficiency allowed Ford to lower prices, making automobiles more affordable for the average consumer.